EDAS: Features and Pricing

 Overview

-EDAS manages the paper submission and review process for conferences, workshops and journals.
-It is a hosted and supported service, i.e., there is no softwware to install and support staff can help authors, reviewers and chairs with any problems.
+EDAS manages the paper submission, review and registration process for conferences, workshops and journals.
+It is a hosted and supported service, i.e., there is no software to install and support staff can help authors, reviewers and chairs with any problems.
 Users interact with EDAS using standard web browsers.
+Chairs set up the conference or journal by filling out a web form.

 Beyond the normal functions required for managing paper submissions and reviews, EDAS supports many special features throughout the conference life cycle: